gulkhan92/Multimodal_RAG_Chatbot_-with_EmbedAnything/README.md

 ```

 # Architecture Discussion:
 The system architecture is built on the principle of Modality Isolation.
 Instead of forcing text and images into a single, potentially noisy shared latent space, we maintain dedicated pipelines for each data type.
 This ensures that the linguistic precision of BERT and the visual-semantic understanding of CLIP are preserved at their native resolutions.
-The FastAPI Orchestrator acts as a bridge, managing parallel retrieval across multiple Qdrant collections and synthesizing the results before hand-off to the LLM. + +### Multimodal Vector Strategy & Similarity Search
+The FastAPI Orchestrator acts as a bridge, managing parallel retrieval across multiple Qdrant collections and synthesizing the results before hand-off to the LLM.

+## Multimodal Vector Strategy & Similarity Search:
 The current logic effectively manages disparate vector dimensions to optimize retrieval accuracy Textual Dimensions (BERT):

 Data Embedding: Text chunks from PDFs, Markdown, and Word docs are processed via all-MiniLM-L6-v2, resulting in 384-dimensional vectors.